-For lasmiditan, the average annualized potential budgetary impact when using its assumed placeholder price was an additional per-patient cost of approximately \$1,290 versus usual care.
-Its average annualized potential budget impact versus usual care at the threshold prices for \$50,000 to \$150,000 per QALY ranged from cost-saving to approximately \$590 per patient.
+For lasmiditan, the average annualized potential budgetary impact when using its assumed net price was an additional per-patient cost of approximately \$700 versus usual care, while it would be approximately \$1,330 at WAC.
+Its average annualized potential budget impact versus usual care at the threshold prices for \$50,000 to \$150,000 per QALY ranged from approximately \$200 to approximately \$590 per patient.

-In this scenario, as shown in Figure 7.4, approximately 18% of eligible patients could be treated in a given year without crossing the ICER budget impact threshold of \$819 million at lasmiditan's assumed placeholder price.
-Approximately 39% of eligible patients could be treated without crossing the budget impact threshold at its price to reach the cost-effectiveness threshold of \$150,000.
-All eligible patients could be treated at the \$100,000 and \$50,000 per QALY threshold price, with estimated potential budget impact of approximately 43% of the threshold at the \$100,000 threshold price.
+In this scenario, as shown in Figure 7.4, approximately 17% of eligible patients could be treated in a given year without crossing the ICER budget impact threshold of \$819 million at lasmiditan's WAC.
+Approximately 33% of eligible patients could be treated without crossing the budget impact threshold at its assumed net price.
+Approximately 39% of eligible patients could be treated at the price to reach the cost-effectiveness threshold of \$150,000 per QALY, increasing to approximately 59% at the \$100,000 threshold price.
+All eligible patients could be treated at the \$50,000 per QALY threshold price, with estimated potential budget impact of approximately 85% of the threshold.